Westin Hotels & Resorts: Western International Hotels

 The company was renamed Western International Hotels in January 1963, to reflect its growth outside the US.
-That same year, the company went public.
+In the mid-1960s, the company became publicly-held, trading its shares on the American Stock Exchange.

 From November 1, 1965, to 1970, Western International had an agreement with Hotel Corporation of America (today known as Sonesta), under which all 72 hotels of the two chains were jointly marketed as HCA and Western Hotels.
 From 1968 to 1973, Western International had a similar joint marketing agreement with UK-based Trust House Hotels.
 In 1970, Western International was acquired by UAL Corporation, with Edward Carlson becoming president and CEO of UAL, Inc and United Airlines.

 Western International bought New York's iconic Plaza Hotel in 1975 for $25 million.

 Westin Hotels

 On January 5, 1981, the company changed its name again to Westin Hotels (a contraction of the words Western International).
 The chain's flagship Washington Plaza Hotel in Seattle was the first property to be rebranded, becoming The Westin Hotel on September 1, 1981.
 That same year, Westin opened a new corporate headquarters directly across the street in the Westin Building, which shared a parking garage with the hotel.

 In 1987, UAL chairman Richard Ferris announced a plan to reorganize UAL as Allegis Corporation, a travel conglomerate based around United Airlines, Hertz Rent a Car, Hilton International Hotels, and Westin and linked by Apollo.
 This strategy failed, however, and Allegis sold Westin in 1988 to the Japanese Aoki Corporation for $1.35 billion.
 Aoki immediately sold the Plaza Hotel to Donald Trump for $390 million.

 In 1994, Aoki agreed to sell Westin to real estate investment firm Starwood Capital Group (parent of Starwood) and Goldman Sachs at an enormous loss, for $561 million, but by the time the sale closed in May 1995, the buyers had negotiated the price down to $537 million.
 In 1998, Starwood assumed full ownership of the company.

 In 2016, Marriott International acquired Starwood, becoming the world's largest hotel company.